38th Week Pregnancy: Symptoms, Baby Development, And Tips

 2. Is 38 weeks pregnant full term?

 According to the American College of Obstetricians and Gynecologists (ACOG), babies born at 37 and 38 weeks of gestation are considered early term.
 And babies born at 39 and 40 weeks are considered full-term babies.
-Although babies born after 37 weeks were considered term in the past, the recent recommendations considered full term only if pregnancy is at 39 weeks since the babies born beyond this time do better than those born earlier (11) (12).
+Although babies born after 37 weeks of pregnancy were considered term in the past, the recent recommendations considered full term only if pregnancy is at 39 weeks since the babies born beyond this time do better than those born earlier (11) (12).

 3. How dilated should you be at 38 weeks?